Sustainable Tourism vs Climate Change

 Before the Covid-19 Crisis tourism received a lot of critic.
-Many people think that it isn’t ethical to travel for fun, while our carbon footprint might cause the temperature on earth to rise with dangerous consequences.
+Many people think that it isn’t sustainable and ethical to travel for fun, while our carbon footprint might cause the temperature on earth to rise with dangerous consequences.
 Especially flying as a leisure activity is heavily criticized.
 So what options does the environmentally concerned tourist have to enjoy a sustainable vacation?
 Is sustainable tourism possible, or is the only responsible action to restrict holidays to places that can be reached by foot, bike, or sailing boat?
 But what consequences will this have on our society?
 What if the overall benefits of tourism are bigger than the negative effects it has on our climate?

 Less international tourism would deprive many developing countries of the economic and environmental benefits of tourism.
 Global reports from April and May 2020 show a strong increase in poaching, deforestation, and illegal mining in the (tropical) forests around the world.
 This is partly due to a lack of control, but also because of the local economic situations.
 When world economic activity goes down, this often first affects the livelihoods of the poor.
 Poaching, logging, farming and mining offer them a way to make a living, or simply just to survive.